States with strict gun-permitting laws consider next steps

 CALIFORNIA

-The court’s ruling will likely affect California’s strict permitting laws, said California’s attorney general and gun owners’ rights organizations.
+The court’s ruling invalidated the “good cause” requirement in California’s permitting law, said the state’s attorney general and gun owners’ rights groups.

-Attorney General Rob Bonta told California law enforcement agencies in a letter earlier this month that “given California’s similar, ‘good cause’ standard, the decision may impact California laws regarding the carrying of firearms in public places.”
-He said many aspects of California’s law might remain untouched, despite the ruling.
+Attorney General Rob Bonta said other aspects of California’s law remain untouched.
+Bonta and California lawmakers scrambled Thursday to amend pending legislation that lawmakers will consider next week, in hopes of quickly sending it to Gov. Gavin Newsom.

+Their changes include a requirement to assess a concealed carry applicant’s potential for danger by examining arrest records, criminal convictions and restraining orders.
+The state will require background checks, including with fingerprinting, as well as firearms training and a mental health assessment.
+Many of the precautions already are allowed under current law.

 Nearly two-thirds of California’s 58 counties already eased their standards for granting concealed weapons permits after a three-judge panel of the 9th U.S. Circuit Court of Appeals struck down the state’s concealed carry standard in 2014, said attorney Chuck Michel, president of the California Rifle and Pistol Association.

-They kept the more permissive standard even after a larger appellate panel reversed the decision two years later, said Michel, who wrote a book on California’s strict gun laws.

-At issue is the standard that local officials — usually sheriffs, but sometimes police chiefs — use when considering who should be allowed to carry a concealed weapon outside the house.
-Gun rights advocates say the court overturning the New York law means California must join the 43 states that have what are considered “shall issue” standards.
-Those generally require officials to issue permits unless there is some reason that an individual should be denied.

-Of California’s 58 counties, 37 already grant permits if an applicant requests it for self defense.
-That effectively makes them “shall issue” counties, advocates said.
+Of California’s 58 counties, 37 already grant permits if an applicant requests it for self-defense.
 The other 21 counties have tighter standards, for example requiring applicants to demonstrate that they have business-related or professional risks that justify them being armed.

 The Supreme Court decision “not only affirms that laws prohibiting licensed public concealed carry of firearms for self-defense violates the Constitution, but also that courts have been applying the wrong approach to evaluating the constitutionality of gun control laws,” Michel said.